omni-us/pagexml/doc/PageXML-API.md

 * `height` Height of bounding box.

 * `_conf` Pointer to confidence value, NULL for no confidence.

+* `subone` Whether to subtract 1 when computing xmax and ymax (discrete compatibility).

 #### Returns
 Pointer to created element.